Dental Implants - Thorndale, PA

 Dental Implant Surgery

 Next, the implants need to be placed.
 Fortunately, you will not need to receive a referral to see an outside specialist.
 Instead, we will perform the entire procedure in-house, allowing you to be much more comfortable.
-Before your implant dentist in Coatesville begins, you will receive local anesthesia to ensure you are pain-free throughout the procedure.
+Before your implant dentist in Thorndale begins, you will receive local anesthesia to ensure you are pain-free throughout the procedure.
 We’ll then make one or more incisions in your gums (depending on how many dental implants you’re getting).
 Once we’ve accessed your jawbone, we’ll position the implant posts in place, close the gums around them, and place protective caps over the post.

 Dental Implant Osseointegration/Abutment

 Over the next four to six months, the dental implant posts will fuse with the surrounding bone tissue in a process called osseointegration to essentially become a part of your jaw.
 During this time, you will need to follow specific instructions to ensure that your mouth fully heals.
 Some minor soreness and discomfort are normal but will dissipate over time.
-You will then come back to our dental office to have small connector pieces called abutments attached to the top of your dental implants in Coatesville.
+You will then come back to our dental office to have small connector pieces called abutments attached to the top of your dental implants in Thorndale.

 Delivery of Dental Implant Restorations